 Cryptographic Hash Function in Java

 Cryptographic Hash is a Hash function that takes random size input and yields a fixed-size output.
-It is easy to calculate but challenging to retrieve original data.
+It is easy to calculate but challenging to retrieve the original data.
 It is strong and difficult to duplicate the same hash with unique inputs and is a one-way function so revert is not possible.
 Hashing is also known by different names such as Digest, Message Digest, Checksum, etc.

 Properties Of Cryptography Hash Function